 - For ballet to gain recognition as an Olympic sport, challenges such as subjective judging and artistic integrity must be addressed.

-The Current Olympic Sport Criteria
+The Current Olympic Sports Criteria

 Ballet: Art Form or Sport?

 Ballet has long been considered an art form with its roots intertwined in a military culture emphasizing discipline and choreography.
 Over the centuries, it has evolved through a dynamic exchange of artistic ideas from various cultures, reflecting its rich history and adaptability.
-This evolution, however, raises an interesting question: can ballet be both an art form and a sport?
+This evolution, however, raises an interesting question: Can ballet be both an art form and a sport?

 The World DanceSport Federation recognizes competitive dance as a sport, lending credibility to ballet’s status as a competitive discipline.
 Ballet competitions, similar to rhythmic gymnastics and artistic swimming, combine artistic expression and technique with athletic prowess.